SNUCP/fast-fdfb/README.md

-Implementation of "Efficient Full Domain Functional Bootstrapping from Recursive LUT Decomposition"
+POC implementation of "Efficient Full Domain Functional Bootstrapping from Recursive LUT Decomposition"

 ## How To Install
 Use "go mod tidy"